-This is a typical response received from the server for a successfully request.
-For example, when you use tools like fetch as Google available in the Google webmaster tools account you will see a response with “200 – OK” if the crawler can successfully access the webpage.
+This is a typical response received from the server for a successfully processed request.
+For example, when you use tools like URL inspection tool available in the Google Search Console account you will see a response with “200 – OK” if the crawler can successfully access the webpage.

 201 – Created